ansshul10/chatifyzone/README.md

 Copyright (c) 2025 [Anshul Gurjar]

 All rights reserved.
-ChatifyZone is the intellectual property of [Your Name].
+ChatifyZone is the intellectual property of Anshul Gurjar.
 Unauthorized commercial use or distribution without permission is prohibited.

 📬 Contact